ETC-A/etca-spec/rationale.md

 it as executable, and then execute it.

 However, getting this right is difficult for newcomers.
 The possibility of an instruction reading from its own address means that memory contention is already possible in the base ISA.
-For many people coming from the Turing Complete game, such memory conention is a completely new challenge.
+For many people coming from the Turing Complete game, such memory contention is a completely new challenge.
 As such, the base ISA only specifies undefined behavior in these cases.
 The intent is that such machines will treat their whole address space as available RAM while reading instructions from separate memory.
 This is also a useful anti-specification for a future in embedded devices.
 Embedded devices are frequently tiny and can be more easily built if the program is known, stored in a ROM, and divided from data memory.
 By not requiring executable RAM, we ensure that programs can be compatible across a wider range of spec-compliant bare metal devices.

-Of course, an extension will indicate that the processor supports executable RAM.
+Of course, the [VON Feature](features/von-neumann/) exists to indicate that the processor supports executable RAM.

 ### Placement of Extensions